Cybersecurity Company and Consultant Insurance

 Why do cybersecurity companies and consultants need insurance?

 Your clients trust you to keep their tech systems safe, but just one mistake could result in a costly lawsuit.
-Protect your cybersecurity company with insurance policies that cover common liabilities, including legal costs, medical expenses, and repair costs for property damage.
+Protect your cybersecurity company with insurance policies that cover common liabilities, including allegations of negligence, medical expenses, and repair costs for property damage.

 A cybersecurity consultant working on a project for a client